HalehEsmaeili/passtilliosRepository/README.md

 # passtilliosRepository
-this website is built by me, haleh esmaeili for my hobby project passtillios main branch is in master branch currently working on bigger screens compatibility of the website.
+this website is built for a hobby project called passtillios. currently working on bigger screens compatibility of the website:)
 backend: node.js express
 frontend: react